xlecours/cbrain-php-client/docs/Api/DataProvidersApi.md

 # **dataProvidersIdIsAliveGet**
 > string dataProvidersIdIsAliveGet($id)

-Pings a Data Provider to check if it's running.
+Pings a Data Provider to check if it is running.

-This method allows the querying of a Data Provider specified by the ID parameter to see if it's running or not.
+This method allows the querying of a Data Provider specified by the ID parameter to see if it is running or not.

 ### Example
 ```php